ankit-choubey/Odoo-Hackathon/README.md

 #

-# \*StackIt\* aims to bridge this gap by providing a \*lightweight, user-friendly, and minimalistic Q\&A forum\* that empowers users to ask questions, provide answers, and collaborate effectively in a distraction-free environment.
-The platform is designed to encourage clean interactions, rapid learning, and knowledge building—without unnecessary noise or complexity.
+# **StackIt** aims to bridge this gap by providing a \*\*lightweight, user-friendly, and minimalistic Q\&A forum\*\* that empowers users to ask questions, provide answers, and collaborate effectively in a distraction-free environment.
+The platform is designed to encourage clean interactions, rapid learning, and knowledge building — without unnecessary noise or complexity.

 #